pariyatti/mobile-app/README.md

   - https://flutter.dev/docs/development/accessibility-and-localization/internationalization

 - Could the HomeScreen state switch be a tiny object unto itself?
-- Can Moor Converters move into multiple files?
+- Can Drift Converters move into multiple files?

 ## License and Copyright